bdps1989/snowpole_geolocalization/README.md

 A **YOLOv5s-based convolutional neural network (CNN)** is initially employed to detect snow poles from LiDAR signal images.
 The model was trained on a curated dataset[2] of **1,954 manually annotated images**, split into **1,367 training**, **390 validation**, and **197 test images**.
 Initial annotations were created using **Roboflow** and subsequently refined in **CVAT** to correct labeling inaccuracies caused by JPEG compression artifacts, improving annotation fidelity.

-To maximize the utilization of labeled data, the original training and test sets were combined, resulting in **1,564 images** used for training.
+To maximize the utilization of labeled data, the original training and test sets were combined[3], resulting in **1,564 images** used for training.
 The final model was evaluated on a held-out validation set of **390 images**, achieving a **precision of 0.873**, **recall of 0.826**, and **mAP@0.5 of 0.893**, demonstrating robust performance under visually sparse and snow-covered Nordic conditions.

 Each detected bounding box is mapped back to the corresponding region in the **LiDAR range image** to retrieve spatial information.
 These pole detections serve as **key inputs to downstream data association and vehicle pose estimation modules** within the snow pole geo-localization pipeline.